Study rooms are available for 2 hours daily. Reserve a study room »

 About the tables

-- At the center of each table are 6 power outlets and 6 pucks (Personal User Control Key) that allow you to connect your device to one or both of the monitors
+- At the center of each table are 6 power outlets and 6 pucks (Personal User Control Keys) that allow you to connect your device to one or both of the monitors

 - Each table offers three HDMI pucks and one each Display Port, Mini DisplayPort (Apple), and VGA

 Make sure the table is on

 The power button is located at the center of the table.
 If the light is green, the table is active.
 If it is white, press the power button and the table will activate.

 Connect your device

-Laptops, tablets, and other devices can be connected to the tables using any of the provided pucks; A connection diagram can be found on the inside flap of the media well.
+Laptops, tablets, and other devices can be connected to the tables using any of the provided pucks.
+You can find a connection diagram in the media well, on the inside cover.
 Our staff are happy to assist at any time.

 - Connect the puck to your laptop.